QuickBirdEng/XCoordinator/README.md

 ### Deep Linking

 XCoordinator supports deep linking to chain different routes together.
-Instead of being restricted to one specific Route-type, XCoordinator can identify routers based on previous transitions (e.g. if you pushed or pushed a coordinator), so that you can link
+In contract to the `.multiple(/* ... */)`-transition, deep-linking-transitions can identify routers based on previous transitions (e.g. when pushing or presenting a router) by building up a stack.
+Keep in mind, that you cannot access higher-level routers anymore once you trigger a route on a lower level on the stack.

 ```swift
 class AppCoordinator: NavigationCoordinator<AppRoute> {

     /* ... */